rsm-jeg031/Hackathon-2023-Team-3dPy/README.md

 - Reddit 🟢
 - Metacritic 🟢
 - IGN 🟢
-- Twitter 🔴 Doesn't allow scraping in txt file - and API is too expensive 🙃 may remove
-- Facebook 🔴 Doesn't allow scraping in txt file - and API is too expensive 🙃 may remove
-- Instagram 🔴 Doesn't allow scraping in txt file - and API is too expensive 🙃 may remove
-- YouTube 🔴 Doesn't allow scraping in txt file - and API is too expensive 🙃 may remove

 **Notes:** *We didn't have funds to pay larger social medial sites thousands of dollars for a developer account to use their APIs, so we only went back 1 calendar year, to not scrape too much of their data.
 We wanted to respect their data collection, while still being able to enjoy the challenge of a good ol' Hackathon.*